duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 Bloodbound Spells (BBS) costs 1 mana to activate and can only be activated when it's available.

 BBS are available at the start of your 3rd turn.
-It is available every other turn until you reach maximum mana capacity, at which it becomes available every turn (ex: 3, 5, 7, 9, 10, 11, 12, etc).
+It is available your every other turn until you reach maximum mana capacity, at which it becomes available every of your turns (ex: 3, 5, 7, 9, 10, 11, 12, etc).

 You may choose to withhold a BBS the turn it's available to use on an "off" turn (ex: use it on your 4th turn).